9 Software design patterns

 In this part of the exercise we’ll be focusing on the Strategy pattern.
 You will modify the code in five stages:

-• Consider how one might use sub-class/super-class relationships to avoid duplicate code.
+PetclassCuddlyToythat requires new algorithms for the growth, feeding, hunger, and crying. - Consider how one might use sub-class/super-class relationships to avoid duplicate code.

-• Modify the existing Pet classes to use the newly created strategy classes.
+Petclasses to use the newly created strategy classes.

 9.2.1.1 Stage 1 - Add a new Pet class